 Tips for Being in the Hospital

-Some treatment plans require – or result in - you to be admitted to the hospital.
+Some treatment plans require – or result in - you being admitted to the hospital.
 There are chemotherapy regimens that require hospitalization for close monitoring, long-term radiation treatments done in isolation, and admissions for management of symptoms or side effects of therapy.
-Being in the hospital can be stressful physically, emotionally and financially.
+Being in the hospital can be stressful physically, emotionally, and financially.
 Here are some tips to get you through your hospital stay.

 You also want to ask for a tour of the unit you are on.
-Most hospital floors have a pantry with water, juice and snacks available to patients.
+Most hospital floors have a pantry with water, juice, and snacks available to patients.
 There may be a family waiting room.
-You can also request a map of the hospital campus including the gift shop, cafeteria, chapel and parking facilities to make available to your family and visitors.
+You can also request a map of the hospital campus including the gift shop, cafeteria, chapel, and parking facilities to make available to those who would like to visit you.
 Visiting hours vary and each hospital has policies regarding overnight guests, which you will want to learn about.

 A variety of professionals will be included in your care.
-They may include physicians, nurse practitioners, physician's assistants, nurses, social workers, nursing assistants, technicians, administrative assistants and so on.
-Keep a guest book or log near your bed and ask the staff who visit you to leave their name, date and time they saw you, how to best contact them and what their specialty is or why they were seeing you.
+They may include physicians, nurse practitioners, physician's assistants, nurses, social workers, nursing assistants, technicians, administrative assistants, and so on.
+Keep a guest book or log near your bed and ask the staff who visit you to leave their name, date and time they saw you, how to best contact them, and what their specialty is or why they were seeing you.
 You can also ask them for their business card.
-You may be seen by a number of specialists and this will help you keep track of who does what.
+You may be seen by specialists and this will help you keep track of who does what.

-As long as it does not interfere with your treatment, you can chose to wear comfortable clothing and skid-free slippers or socks.
-You can also bring a robe, a blanket and pillow from home that bring you comfort.
-You just want to make sure that they don't get collected with the hospital laundry, because chances are they will be lost for good.
+As long as it does not interfere with your treatment, you can choose to wear comfortable clothing and skid-free slippers or socks.
+You can also bring a robe, a blanket, and a pillow from home that bring you comfort.
+You just want to make sure that they don't get collected with the hospital laundry because chances are they will be lost for good.

 Just because your treatment requires you to be in the hospital does not mean you need to sit in your hospital bed all day.
-In fact, if you are not on bedrest, that is one of the worst things that you can do.
+If you are not on bed rest, that is one of the worst things that you can do.
 On days when you are feeling well enough, you should be walking in the hallways.
 If you are not feeling up to leaving your room, you can ask if there is a stationary bike available to use in your room.
 Ask your provider to have physical and occupational therapy come to your room.
 Your physical and occupational therapists can give you handouts that teach you exercises and stretches that you can do to keep your strength.
 They can also take you to the hospital gym to work out.
 There may be days where you don't have the energy to get out of bed and you may need some encouragement.
-It is important to at least sit in a chair for a couple hours each day to keep your muscles engaged and give your body the opportunity to be in a different position.
+It is important to at least sit in a chair for a couple of hours each day to keep your muscles engaged and allow your body to be in a different position.

 Like many aspects of your treatment, being in the hospital can be stressful on many levels.
 Decide what worked best for you during your hospitalization and remember that what works during one hospitalization, may not work for the next, and you may need to adjust.